Mazda6 (third generation): North America

 The Sport and Touring trims were offered with the choice of either a 6-speed manual or 6-speed automatic transmission, while the top-of-the-line Grand Touring was available only with the automatic.
 In Canada, GX, GS and GT trim levels were offered; all had the manual transmission as standard equipment.

 The Grand Touring model with Technology Package and Advanced Package added features such as radar cruise control, forward obstruction warning, lane departure warning, and automatic high beam control.
 For 2016, the Grand Touring introduced LED headlamps in lieu of the previous bi-xenon HIDs, new LED daytime running lights, and LED fog lights.
 The 2016 Grand Touring with Technology Package also introduced Smart Brake Support (SBS)—different from Smart City Brake Support (SCBS); the two systems perform different functions at different speed ranges.

 The 2015 Mazda6 was named a Top Safety Pick Plus by the IIHS when equipped with available Smart City Brake Support.
 It was also named as a 2015 Car and Driver 10 Best pick, a "rare car that looks like it drives and drives like it looks."

-Mazda discontinued the Mazda6 in North America for the 2021 model year.
+Mazda discontinued the Mazda6 in North America after the 2021 model year.
 They cited shifting consumer preferences to larger crossover SUVs, adding that the similarly priced CX-5 outsells the Mazda6 by a margin of 9-to-1.

 i-ELOOP

 The North American 2014 Mazda6 Grand Touring trim with Technology Package introduced the Mazda i-ELOOP (intelligent-Energy Loop) technology.

 i-ELOOP is a regenerative engine braking system that uses the free wheeling alternator to capture energy when coasting.

 The captured energy is stored in a capacitor, and that stored energy is then used to power the car's electrical components—from the AC to the power steering—and in turn, improves real–world fuel efficiency by as much as 5 percent.
-The i-ELOOP equipped cars, which also use active grill shutters at highway speeds, claim an EPA mileage rating of 28 mpgus City/40 mpgus Highway, 2 mpg better EPA mileage ratings than the standard gasoline engine Mazda6 with 26/38.
+The i-ELOOP equipped cars, which also use active grille shutters at highway speeds, claim an EPA mileage rating of 28 mpgus City/40 mpgus Highway, 2 mpg better EPA mileage ratings than the standard gasoline engine Mazda6 with 26/38.
 The capacitor can store in seconds enough energy to run the car electronics for several minutes.
 The capacitor system offers large weight and space savings over batteries. i-ELOOP also achieves better gas mileage by disengaging the alternator during acceleration.